 Janie McFarland, pro se

-The court handling this case is the US District Court for the Western District of Virginia, Charlottesville Division FILED 4/7/2015 Civil Action No.: Case 3:15-cv-00016-GEC-JCH and is known as Janie McFarland (Plaintiff) vs Chaxu Inc. d/b/a CHARLOTTESVILLE SUPER 8 MOTEL (Defendant).
+This case was filed in the U.S. District Court for the Western District of Virginia, Charlottesville Division, on 4/7/2015 as Civil Action No. 3:15-cv-00016-GEC-JCH, Janie McFarland (Plaintiff) v.
+Chaxu Inc. d/b/a CHARLOTTESVILLE SUPER 8 MOTEL (Defendant).

 CHAXU, INC. d/b/a CHARLOTTESVILLE SUPER 8 MOTEL, filed this answer to the lawsuit.

-Then in January and February 2016, Chaxu Inc. asked the court to find in their favor and also dismiss McFarland’s $1,500,000.00 claim for punitive damages, while McFarland claimed the court should find in her favor on the rest.
-In April of 2016, Chief District Judge Glen E. Conrad granted Chaxu’s request to dismiss the punitive damages but denied finding in either of the parties favor, leaving the $5,500,000.00 for injuries to move toward trial, which was reset for 7/20/2016 thru 7/21/2016 09:30 AM in Charlottesville.
+In January and February 2016, both sides filed summary judgment motions.
+Chaxu Inc. asked the court to rule in its favor and to dismiss McFarland's $1,500,000.00 claim for punitive damages, while McFarland argued that the court should rule in her favor on the remaining claims.
+In April 2016, Chief District Judge Glen E. Conrad dismissed the punitive damages claim but denied summary judgment to both parties on the remaining damages claim, leaving the $5,500,000.00 injury claim to proceed toward trial.
+The trial was later reset for 7/20/2016 through 7/21/2016 at 9:30 AM in Charlottesville.

-Note that Chaxu Inc. is doing business as Charlottesville Super 8 Motel and are represented by:
+Chaxu Inc. did business as Charlottesville Super 8 Motel and was represented by counsel in the case.